helloobaby/dont_starve-Together-research/README.md

 hard for me

 how to build and test:

-replace (raknet)[https://github.com/facebookarchive/RakNet]MessageFilterTest.cpp and inject this dll to game
+Replace [raknet](https://github.com/facebookarchive/RakNet) MessageFilterTest.cpp and inject this dll to game